khanhduzz/fpt_mvc_assign/README.md

 - Configure requests and authorization in Spring Security configuration.
 - Implement authentication and authorization logic.

-## Additional Notes
+## CI-CD
-- Provide detailed instructions for database setup and configuration.
-- Include information about error handling and logging.
-- Document any specific requirements or assumptions.
+- Pipeline for check maven build project: merge on main
+- Pipeline for build docker image and push to DockerHub: merge to ci-cd branch

 ## Contributing
 If you want to contribute to this project, please fork the repository and submit a pull request.